rocktronica/OneFileCMS/readme.markdown

 ### Can I have more than one username/password?

 Yes!
-Well, sort of - indirectly.
+Well, sort of... indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ex: OneFile1.php and OneFile2.php etc...)
 Then, in each copy, maintain different usernames, passwords, and $session_name config values.

-Now, since there is no database or other means of granular control or access logging, multiple usernames may be kind of superfluous.
+Now, since there is no database or other means of granular control or access logging, multiple usernames provides limited utility.
 However, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 ### This is basically just a file manager with a text editor- why is it being called a CMS?